LoL LP: What Is LP and How To Track It | RiftFeed

 LoL LP refers to League Points and they're crucial to your climb in League of Legends.
 Let's go over what they are and how they work.

-LoL LP - What Is That?
+LoL LP - What Is That Even?

 First and foremost let's go over what LoL LP even is and what it stands for.
-As just mentioned LP stands for League Points and with these points you're able to move through the League of Legends ranked ladder.
+As just mentioned LP stands for League Points and with these points you're able to move through the League of Legends ranked ladder

 By winning games you gain LP and by losing games you'll lose LP as well.
 Once you've earned 100 LP you'll generally be able to play a promotion series to see whether you move up a tier or you are stuck grinding in the current tier you're in.